Aidan Booth, online entrepreneur and property investor

 Weimin’s article, Investing in Manhattan property to rent out

 Deal example: Condo investment in luxury building in Tribeca.
-Always rented out to high end tenant given proximity to World Trade Center, Goldman Sachs, and Tribeca’s entertainment and dining options.
+Always rented out at high rents given proximity to World Trade Center, Goldman Sachs, and Tribeca’s entertainment and dining options.

 What is the dream?